 During August 2025, we took a small but keen group of farmers to the Riverina region to visit 7 progressive farms.
 Participants indicated they got a lot out of the two-day bus trip.
 A second bus trip is being planned for 2026 to central/northern NSW.
 These bus trips will encourage farmers to think more broadly and expose them to other, proven ideas that could be adapted locally.

 Six visual stories featuring local farmers, properties and projects will be created to cater for the increasing number of farmers who gain their information online.
-The visual stories will give insight into the challenges, motivations, triumphs and goals of some of our local farmers in the Weddin district and will be produced by Grenfell boy, Stuart Walmsley – one of Australia’s most multi-faceted content producers who has a passion for sustainable agriculture and stories from rural and remote areas.
-Work on the visual stories has commenced, with Stu working with our chosen local farmers to create some great videos!
+The visual stories will give insight into the methods, motivations, challenges and triumphs of some of our local farmers in the Weddin district and will be produced by Grenfell boy, Stuart Walmsley – one of Australia’s most multi-faceted content producers who has a passion for sustainable agriculture and stories from rural and remote areas.
+Work on the visual stories has commenced, with Stu working with our chosen local farmers to create some beautiful films.

 How can you get involved?